CyrylSz/obsidian-settings-sidebar-organizer/README.md

 * **Group Lock:** Freeze any group's matched plugins to prevent newly installed plugins from auto-matching, while still allowing the match count to decrease if a plugin is uninstalled.

 ### 2. ✏️ Aliases & Order
-* **Aliasing:** Rename plugins to save space or improve clarity.
-Aliases automatically synchronize globally for the same plugin.
+* **Aliasing:** Rename plugins to save space or improve clarity (e.g., "Kanban" → "Stuff in columns").
+Aliases synchronize globally for the same plugin.
-* **Sorting Options:** Sort your plugins/groups alphabetically, or drag & drop them exactly how you want them (espects native scroll wheel sensitivity and supports proximity auto-scrolling).
+* **Sorting Options:** Sort your plugins/groups alphabetically, or drag & drop them exactly how you want them (respects native scroll wheel sensitivity and supports proximity auto-scrolling).

 ### 3. 📝 Plugin Management & Notes
 * **Plugin Toggles:** Enable/disable your plugins directly from the group configuration menu.
 Use master switches to instantly toggle or hide/unhide all plugins in a group at once.